brunasfenandes/the-organic-awakens/README.md

 - Develop user interface

-  - Create pages for game instructions, questions, and score display
+  - Create pages for instructions, questions, and score display

-- Feature: Game mechanics
+- Feature: Mechanics

-  - Implement game logic to test users' knowledge of organic chemistry concepts
+  - Implement logic to test users' knowledge of organic chemistry concepts
   - Store user progress in sessionStorage

 - Feature: Scoring system
   - Implement a scoring system to track user performance
 - Feature: User feedback

-  - Create a feedback form for users to submit their thoughts on the game
+  - Create a feedback form for users to submit their thoughts on the tool

 - Feature: Flashcard endpoints